 The IB’s educational approach closely aligns with Wesley’s educational philosophy that strives for personal and academic achievement and a focus on developing the whole child.

 The IB develops inquiring, knowledgeable and caring people who are motivated to succeed and help create a better world through intercultural understanding and respect.

-Students explore curriculum content through themes such as identity, relationships and how the world works.
-Learning in relation to broader concepts encourages students to make deeper connections to content, understanding how subjects relate to each other and the world beyond the classroom.
+- Building students’ critical thinking skills - Students explore curriculum content through broad organising concepts such as identity, change, relationships and how the world works.
+Learning structured through broad concepts helps students engage with complex ideas, make deeper connections to content and understand how subjects relate to each other and the world beyond the classroom.

 IB learner profile